Written byConnie Yang

 Safari not working on Mac, try these solutions

-If you are experiencing the Safari not working on MacBook issues, such as not opening or responding, quitting unexpectedly, running slowly, not loading web pages, or other problems, you can try the solutions below.
+If you are experiencing the Safari not working on MacBook issues, such as not opening because Safari can't establish a secure connection to the server or not responding, quitting unexpectedly, running slowly, not loading web pages, online videos not playing on MacBook, or other problems, you can try the solutions below.

 Quick solutions to fix Safari not working on Mac: